‘General Hospital’ Spoilers: Julian Returns And Alexis Goes Missing – Sam Fears Mom In Danger

 Julian Appears Out Of The Fog

-General Hospital spoilers show Julian comes to Alexis on the foggy dock, pulls down the hood of the stalkery coat he’s been wearing, and it’s finally confirmed that Julian is alive.
+General Hospital spoilers show Julian comes to Alexis on the foggy dock, pulls down the hood of the stalker-y coat he’s been wearing, and it’s finally confirmed that Julian is alive.
 He survived his altercation with Liv Jerome (Tonja Walker) and he’s been lurking because he can’t quit Alexis.
 But how will Alexis feel?
 General Hospital spoilers from TV Source say Alexis gets clarity when Julian explains himself.

 General Hospital spoilers from Soap Central add that Alexis gains “new understanding” and “closes a door to the past” but what does that mean?
 Is Alexis done with Julian?
 No way.
-Alexis loves the man and she understands he wasn’t trying to kill her.
-Julian brought her to the docks to put her on a boat to safety while he dealt with Liv but Sonny Corinthos (Maurice Benard) interfered and ruined Julian’s plan.
+Alexis loves the man, and she understands he wasn’t trying to kill her.
+Julian brought her to the docks to put her on a boat to safety while he dealt with Liv, but Sonny Corinthos (Maurice Benard) interfered and ruined Julian’s plan.

 RT if you're excited to see @WilliamdeVry1 back onscreen! #JulianIsAlive #ReuniteJulexis #Julexis #GH pic.twitter.com/XuewLokfw1